 Access to Asylum: The law does not provide for the granting of asylum or refugee status, and the government has not established a system for providing protection to refugees, preferring to deal with refugees on an ad hoc basis.
+The law, however, provides for the temporary and transitional protection of asylum seekers for humanitarian reasons and allows their entry, stay, and right to work for a two-year period, renewable for six additional months.

+The law establishes a cap on refugee admissions; 20 in the case of refugees arriving from Syria, and 285 for those coming from Ukraine.

-There is a lack of domestic legislation on asylum seekers and refugees and, in particular, on measures to protect unaccompanied and refugee children.
-The law, however, provides for a residency and work permit issued under the country's temporary and transitional protection regime.
-The law provides for the temporary protection of asylum seekers and allows their entry, stay, and right to work for a two-year period, renewable for six additional months.
-After this period the beneficiary can either return to the country of origin, go to a third country, or stay in Andorra if the individual complies with all the immigration requirements.
-The government and the Community of Sant'Egidio maintained a humanitarian corridor from French and Spanish airports for refugees to enter the country.
-In June a Syrian family of three arrived in the country.
-Since the start of the corridor in 2018, eight Syrian refugees received legal, medical, psychological, social, and educational assistance.
+As a result of the 2018 Syrian refugee crisis, the government and the Community of Sant'Egidio maintained a humanitarian corridor from French and Spanish airports for refugees to enter the country.
+Since the start of the corridor in 2018, 12 Syrian refugees have received legal, medical, psychological, social, and educational assistance.

-Access to Basic Services: The law provides for housing, as well as access to social services, health care, and education.
-The government provided these benefits to the incoming refugees and Sant'Egidio refugees with the support of the Andorran Red Cross, Caritas, and the Association Open-Open Them (Associacio Obrim, Obrim-les).
+Access to Basic Services: The law provides for housing, as well as access to social services, health care, transportation, and education for refugees.
+Additionally, the government provides optional Catalan language courses to promote the integration of refugees into the country.
+The government provided these benefits to incoming refugees with the support of the Andorran Red Cross, Caritas, and the Association Open-Open Them (Associacio Obrim, Obrim-les).